 4D sends US teams

-to partner and come alongside national ministries as requested.
+4D helps US teams to partner and come alongside national ministries as requested by our European leaders.

 Grants and scholarships

-are often provided on a limited and matching basis, bringing Eastern European leaders for a short-term learning experience to the US or a European country to see, learn, interact and network for the purpose of field-testing and possible application back home.
+Financial help is often provided on a limited and matching basis.
+4D also sponsors Eastern European leaders for a short-term learning experience to the US or a European country to see, learn, interact and network for the purpose of field-testing and possible application back home.
 Those that also mentor and train others beyond their own ministry in their home country, have priority.
 Leadership development is a crucial part of 4D’s capacity building efforts.

 Last but not least,